srivatsav-99/CityEats-ALS/README.md

 ## Personal Reflection

 CityEats-ALS was a long-haul build from debugging Spark on Windows to tuning ALS on Dataproc.
-It taught me that real ML engineering isn’t about accuracy alone — it’s about **clarity, reproducibility, and trust**.
+It taught me that real ML engineering isn’t about accuracy alone - it’s about **clarity, reproducibility, and trust**.
 Every fix, every cloud sync, every RMSE improvement was a step toward industry-grade thinking.
-CityEats-ALS is more than a recommender — it’s proof that rigor and curiosity scale together.
+CityEats-ALS is more than a recommender, it’s proof that rigor and curiosity scale together.

 ---

 ## MIT License

-**MIT License © 2025 — Srivatsav Shrikanth**
+**MIT License © 2025 - Srivatsav Shrikanth**
 _Boston University_

 ---